Puthiya Tamilagam: 2011 Tamil Nadu Legislative Assembly Election

-For the 2011 state elections, it allied with the All India Anna Dravida Munnetra Kazhagam party and won two seats: The party President Dr.K.
-Krishnasamy secured 71,330 votes in Ottapidaram constituency and A. Ramaswamy secured 75,124 votes in Nilakkottai constituency.
+For the 2011 state elections, it allied with the All India Anna Dravida Munnetra Kazhagam party and won two seats: President K. Krishnasamy secured 71,330 votes in Ottapidaram constituency and A. Ramaswamy secured 75,124 votes in Nilakkottai constituency.

 2014 Indian general election

 The 2014 Lok Sabha elections, the party aligned with the Dravida Munnetra Kazhagam as part of the Democratic Progressive Alliance.
-It contested the lone seat of Tenkasi constituency, where the party President Dr.K.
-Krishnasamy lost by 161,774 votes to the All India Anna Dravida Munnetra Kazhagam candidate, M. Vasanthi.
+It contested the lone seat of Tenkasi constituency, where K. Krishnasamy lost by 161,774 votes to the All India Anna Dravida Munnetra Kazhagam candidate, M. Vasanthi.